jerodestapa/jerod-blog/src/content/parts/hero.md

 # Hi, I'm Jerod.

-I write books, case studies, and white papers.
+I write, program, and write about programming.

 [More](./about)